-Studies by the NPD Group show that nutrition and healthy eating habits are top meal- planning priorities for Baby Boomers...Boomers will focus on their intake of antioxidants as they continue their search for the fountain of youth.
+Studies by the NPD Group show that nutrition and healthy eating habits are top meal- planning priorities for Baby Boomers...Boomers will focus on their health and intake of antioxidants as they continue their search for the fountain of youth.
 Boomers will control more than half the dollars spent on grocery foods by 2015, look for more heart-healthy antioxidant-rich foods nearly two-thirds of consumers said they purchased specialty foods within the past six months, an 11 percent increase over 2011, and a big jump from the 46 percent who reported buying these products in 2009.
 (Source: Progressive Grocer)

 In 2012, 78 percent of consumers made a strong effort to get more vitamins and 57 percent tried to consume more products with specialty nutritional ingredients.
 Among the top vitamins were vitamin D, vitamin C, B vitamins and omega-3s, antioxidants, vitamin E, and vitamin A, along with more protein (MSI, 2011).